edurant/edurant.github.io/courses/csc4651/index.md

 1. ssh into a Rosie management node (dh-mgmtN.hpc.msoe.edu, where N is between 1 and 4.).
    * Use -X (capital), or the equivalent option in your ssh client, to enable X11 forwarding.
    * Use -C (capital), or the equivalent option in your ssh client, to enable compression.
-1. `srun --time=01:00:00 --pty --partition=teaching --gres=gpu:t4:1 --x11 singularity exec --nv /data/containers/matlab-r2022a.sif bash`, set to more than 1 hour if needed
+1. `srun --time=04:00:00 --pty --partition=teaching --gres=gpu:t4:1 --x11 singularity exec --nv /data/containers/matlab-r2022a.sif bash`, set to more than 4 hours if needed
 1. `matlab&`

 ### Get MATLAB License File